mccright/talktalktalk/README.md

-    mkdir projectDir                                                # Make a project directory cd projectDir                                                   # Change directory into the project directory git clone https://github.com/josephernest/talktalktalk.git      # or unzip talktalktalk-master.zip python -m venv venv                                             # Set up a virtual environment venv/bin/activate                                               # Activate the virtual environment
-    pip install bottle bleach gevent gevent-websocket               # these Python module are required, compilation can cd talktalktalk                                                 #                              take up to 3 minutes python talktalktalk.py start                                    # or use ./talktalktalk.py start instead to have a
+    mkdir projectDir                                                # Make a project directory cd projectDir                                                   # Change directory into the project directory git clone https://github.com/josephernest/talktalktalk.git      # or unzip talktalktalk-master.zip python3 -m venv venv                                            # Set up a virtual environment source venv/bin/activate                                        # Activate the virtual environment python3 -m pip install bottle bleach gevent gevent-websocket    # these Python module are required, compilation can cd talktalktalk                                                 #                              take up to 3 minutes python3 talktalktalk.py start                                    # or use ./talktalktalk.py start instead to have a
                                                                     #                     proper name when using "top"

 Open your browser at the address `127.0.0.1:9000`, it works!